• Skip to primary navigation

 Use this instead:

-The lightweight tile thinsets are great for wall tile applications.
+The lightweight tile thinsets are great for tiling over walls.
 Not only do they hold small tiles on walls but big tiles too.

 I have a lot of information on thinsets if you start here.